Sanatruk: Biography

-Moses of Chorene writes that Sanatruk, while being a child was taken by a sister of King Abgar of Edessa - Avde from Edessa to Armenia through the Kordvats Mountains, where they were caught in a sudden snow storm.
-They spent three days battling the storm and the child survived thanks to a white coated animal that kept him warm.
+Moses of Chorene writes that Sanatruk, while being a child was taken by a sister of King Abgar of Edessa, Avde, from Edessa to Armenia through the Kordvats Mountains, where they were caught in a sudden snowstorm.
+They spent three days battling the storm and the child survived thanks to a white-coated animal that kept him warm.
 It is thought that the animal must have been a white dog based on the etymology of the name Sanatruk that was soon after bestowed on the child (San - accusative form of Armenian Շուն (shun: dog) and truk (truk: tribute/gift ultimately from Armenian tur: give).
 A literal English translation of Sanatruk would be "dog's gift".